-Pronation is simply a description of a normal joint movement.
+Pronation of the foot is simply a description of a normal joint movement.
 Whilst this article is referring to this motion in the lower limb, it is worth remembering that pronation is not isolated to the lower limb; the upper limb can of course also pronate – this occurs at the distal radioulnar joint in the wrist (when checking your watch to see what the time is for example).

-The theoretically conceived reference for an ‘ideal foot’ is essentially still what many modern day biomechanical evaluations and management plans are dependent upon despite the fact that this paradigm was first introduced in the early 1970’s.
+The theoretically conceived reference for an ‘ideal foot’ is essentially still what many modern-day biomechanical evaluations and management plans are dependent upon despite the fact that this paradigm was first introduced in the early 1970’s.

 Feet which did not fit stated criteria were deemed as ‘abnormal’ with the assumption being that they may be less efficient and more prone to injury due to compensations which may occur during activity.

 Somewhere along the line, this information evolved into what became the cornerstone of most educational programmes on foot function; that we should function either in, or very close to subtalar joint neutral (the position when the subtalar joint is neither pronated nor supinated).

 It should be noted that this has never been suggested in any research, instead just gaining popularity within both medical and lay communities insidiously.